Confirm-Solutions/imprint/docs/design/model/model.md

 It is simply a dispatcher to create sibling classes for a particular routine and store any model-specific configuration data.
-Note that `Model` contains two member functions which create an instance of `SimGlobalState` and `KevlarBoundState`.
+Note that `Model` contains two member functions which create an instance of `SimGlobalState` and `ImprintBoundState`.
-These sibling classes will be discussed in further detail in the later sections, but at a high level, `SimGlobalState` is a class used in simulation and `KevlarBoundState` is a class used to construct an kevlar bound estimate.
+These sibling classes will be discussed in further detail in the later sections, but at a high level, `SimGlobalState` is a class used in simulation and `ImprintBoundState` is a class used to construct an imprint bound estimate.
 `Model` itself does not interact with the framework otherwise.
 The sibling classes are constructed with an instance of a `GridRange` object, `grid_range`.